sinch/n8n-sinch/engineering-reference-docs/SINCH_CONVERSATIONS_CONNECTOR_PLAN.md

-# Sinch Conversations API n8n Connector - Build Plan
+# Sinch Build Conversations API n8n Connector - Build Plan

 ## Executive Summary

-This document outlines a detailed plan to build an n8n community node for the **Sinch Conversations API**, based on the proven patterns and architecture from our `n8n-engage` connector.
+This document outlines a detailed plan to build an n8n community node for the **Sinch Build Conversations API**, based on the proven patterns and architecture from our `n8n-engage` connector.
 The initial version will support **Send Message** (SMS channel) and optionally **List Messages** actions.

 ## Reference Implementation